webb-wanderer/encyclopedia/README.md

 If you are looking for a general introduction into [The Holocaust](https://encyclopedia.historiography-project.com/h/holocaust-the/index.html), read our [entry about this over-arching topic](https://encyclopedia.historiography-project.com/h/holocaust-the/index.html), which will guide you through this historical labyrinth.
 It is also available as an audio and a video presentation.

-If you are looking for information on a specific Holocaust-related topic, use [our site’s search function](https://encyclopedia.historiography-project.com/search/index.html) to pull up entries that deal with this.
+If you are looking for information on a specific Holocaust-related topic, use [our site&rsquo;s search function](https://encyclopedia.historiography-project.com/search/index.html) to pull up entries that deal with this.

 If you feel like browsing our entries, use the Letter Squares above to navigate to a list of all entries starting with a specific letter.
 Alternatively, click on the entry [List of Pages](https://encyclopedia.historiography-project.com/list-of-pages/index.html), which pulls up ALL entries, sorted alphabetically.
 A more concise page just listing the headlines of each entry can be found in our [List of Entries](https://encyclopedia.historiography-project.com/list-of-entries/index.html).